jizumer/rock-paper-scissors-arena/README.md

 _NOTE: Id's are expected to be UUIDs_

-Plays a new round between current player (indicated by POST).
+Plays a new round between current player (indicated by POST) and a second automatic player.
 Player 1 is considered the real user, and will make a random move (rock, paper or scissors).
 Player 2 will always make the same move: rock.
 ```
 [PUT]
 /rounds/play/{idRound}